The Faculty of Letters of the University of Tokyo (1877-1886)

 In April 1919, the government under Takashi Hara’s leadership changed the name of the College of Letters to the Faculty of Letters, under which 19 Divisions were placed: Japanese Literature, Japanese History, Chinese Philosophy, Chinese Literature, Oriental History, Occidental History, Philosophy, Indian Philosophy, Psychology, Ethics, Religious Studies, Sociology, Education, Aesthetics and History of Art, Linguistics, Hindu Literature, English Literature, German Literature and French Literature.

-This period was the new era of Taisho and can be seen as the point where studies in the Faculty of Letters attained their independence and maturity.
-Professors who supported this prosperous period were Masaharu Anezaki in Religious Studies, Katsumi Kuroita and Zennosuke Tsuji in Japanese History, Sanjiro Ichimura and Kurakichi Shiratori in Oriental History, Genpachi Mitsukuri and Kengo Murakawa in Occidental History, Yoshito Harada in Archaeology, Seiichi Taki in Aesthetics, Shinkichi Hashimoto in Japanese Linguistics, Tsukuru Fujimura in Japanese Literature, Sanki Ichikawa and Takeshi Saito in English Literature, Kinji Kimura in German Literature, Yutaka Tatsuno and Shintaro Suzuki in French Literature and Tongo Takebe and Teizo Toda in Sociology.
+This period was the new era of Taisho and can be seen as the point where studies in the Faculty of Letters attained their academic independence and maturity.
+The scholars who played key roles in this prosperous period were Masaharu Anezaki in Religious Studies, Katsumi Kuroita and Zennosuke Tsuji in Japanese History, Sanjiro Ichimura and Kurakichi Shiratori in Oriental History, Genpachi Mitsukuri and Kengo Murakawa in Occidental History, Yoshito Harada in Archaeology, Seiichi Taki in Aesthetics, Shinkichi Hashimoto in Japanese Linguistics, Tsukuru Fujimura in Japanese Literature, Sanki Ichikawa and Takeshi Saito in English Literature, Kinji Kimura in German Literature, Yutaka Tatsuno and Shintaro Suzuki in French Literature and Tongo Takebe and Teizo Toda in Sociology.

 But the days of peace did not last long, and depression and war began to loom large over academic progress.
 The influence of materialism and its decline through thought control, and the rise of nationalistic tendencies, had deep impacts on the studies within the Faculty of Letters.
 In April 1938, Kiyoshi Hiraizumi of the Japanese History Office started his lectures on the history of Japanese thought.
-On the other hand, numerous professors continued their liberal studies, such as Tetsujiro Inoue and Genyoku Kuwaki in Philosophy, Tetsuro Watsuji in Ethics, Yoshinori Onishi in Aesthetics and Toshiki Imai in Occidental History.
+At the same time, numerous professors continued their liberal studies, such as Tetsujiro Inoue and Genyoku Kuwaki in Philosophy, Tetsuro Watsuji in Ethics, Yoshinori Onishi in Aesthetics and Toshiki Imai in Occidental History.

-As the war proceeded from the Japan-China War to the Pacific War, the extension granted to university students by the Conscription Act was abolished, and in October 1943 the extension granted to the humanities students was also stopped.
+As the war expanded from the Japan-China War to the Pacific War, the temporary exemption from conscription granted to university students by the Conscription Act was abolished, and in October 1943 the exemption granted to the humanities students was also stopped.
 According to “Mobilisations and Departures to the Front from the University of Tokyo” compiled by the Record Office of the History of the University of Tokyo, 269 students died in service.
-The ratio to the number of students who entered the Faculty comes fourth after the Faculties of Medicine, Law and Economics.
+The ratio of this number to the number of students who entered the Faculty comes fourth after the Faculties of Medicine, Law and Economics.

 Faculty of Letters of the Post-war University of Tokyo (1949-)

-The campus buildings in Hongo escaped serious damage even by the Bombing of Tokyo in March 1945.
-After the defeat of Japan, the Faculty came back to life with returning students who graduated provisionally or whose university term was shortened, and those who had joined the army under leave of absence from the university.
-In 1947 the School Education Act was issued and the post-war university became open to anybody who finished secondary education.
+The campus buildings in Hongo escaped serious damage even in the bombings of Tokyo in March 1945.
+After the defeat of Japan in the war, the Faculty came back to life with returning students who had graduated provisionally or whose university term was shortened, and those who had joined the army under leave of absence from the university.
+In 1947 the School Education Act was issued and the post-war university became open to anybody who had finished secondary education.
 After a series of education reforms the post-war University of Tokyo was established in 1949 and has continued to this day.